 6. Japanese fish robots

 Japan based Masamichi Hayashi, a marine ecologist and educator, has assembled recycled items like raincoats, windscreen wipers etc. to create a set of vital robots.
 He has used his robotic skills and his knowledge regarding aquatic life to create these fish robots.
 These remote control operated motored robotic fishes are created to enhance the knowledge of school kids about aquatic creatures.

 Chinese artist, Yang Junlin, has a troupe of robots all created from thrown away materials.
 He displays and sells his sculptures in his factory, âLegend of Ironsâ.
 He has blown a new life in the junk like old and dumped metal pieces, unwanted auto parts, etc to make his transformer robots.

 Kreatworks based in Bangkok, Thailand, has created this steampunk Robocop from recycled metal parts, and used old machinery parts.
-The sculpture was quoted with lacquer to give it a shiny appearance and make it rust free.
-The artist has been inspired from Robocop movies to create this 300kg sculpture.
+The sculpture was quoted with lacquer.
+This gives it a shiny appearance and makes it rust-free.
+The artist takes inspiration from Robocop movies to create this 300kg sculpture.